danny-hunt/vv/README.md

 - 🎯 **Tiled View**: Display up to 6 versions of your webapp in a responsive grid layout
 - 🔄 **Git Orchestration**: Automatic branch management for each pane
 - 🤖 **AI-Powered Changes**: Request code changes using cursor-agent CLI
+- 💾 **Auto-Commit**: Automatically stage and commit all changes after agent completes
 - 📊 **Status Tracking**: Visual indicators for ahead/stale branches
 - 🔀 **Smart Merging**: Sequential merge queue with automatic conflict handling
 - 💬 **Interactive UI**: Collapsible floating windows for each pane